Collaboration Promotes Group Resilience in Multi-Agent RL: Facilitating Collaboration via Communication

 \section{Facilitating Collaboration via Communication}

-Equipped with a measure for group resilience, we now focus on maximizing the resilience of a group of RL agents.
-Recent work in MARL suggests various approaches for promoting efficient collaboration within a group of agents, including various communication protocols \cite{Foerster2016,DBLP:journals/corr/abs-2006-07169}, rewards that are provided for having influence on the behavior of others, \cite{Jaques2019}, the introduction of models of other agents~\cite{Mahajan2019,Rashid2018} and more .
-These frameworks promote collaboration in order to maximize the group's performance in spite of the stochastic nature of the environment and the existence of other agents.
-We suggest promoting collaboration to promote resilience: we hypothesize that agents that learn to collaborate will adapt more quickly to changes in their environment.
+Equipped with a measure for group resilience, we now focus on maximizing the resilience of a group of RL agents by facilitating collaboration.
+Recent MARL work suggests various approaches for promoting collaboration \citep{jaques_social_2019,mahajanMAVENMultiAgentVariational2019,rashid_qmix_2018}.
+In this work, we focus on communication \citep{christianosSharedExperienceActorCritic2020,foerster_learning_2016}.

-In order to be effective and support collaboration, communication protocols need to produce messages that encode information that is valuable to the learning experience of other agents.
-Accordingly, we offer a novel communication protocol in which agents broadcast observations that are least aligned with their previous experiences.
-This is inspired by Prioritized Experience Replay (PER~\cite{Schaul2016}), according to which a deep Q-Network (DQN) agent \cite{mnih2015human} uses a buffer to maintain its past transitions, and uses \emph{importance weights} to sample transitions from the buffer to update its policy.
-We use \emph{misalignment} to measure the importance of an observation.